dlpho/CSARCH2-G9-ComputingMachine/README.md

 # Simulation Project: Computing Machine (Machine 5)
-This is a web-based IEEE 754 decimal double-precision app that (1) converts decimal inputs to decimal-based double-precision format, (2) demonstrate rounding methods, and (3) perform subtraction and division using the GRS method.
+This is a web-based IEEE-754 decimal double-precision application that (1) converts decimal inputs to decimal-based double-precision format, (2) demonstrate rounding methods, and (3) perform subtraction and division using the GRS method.

 ## Project / Website Overview